Opposition to the American Civil War: Draft riots

 On the morning of July 13, 1863, the draft riots commenced.
 Hundreds of employees failed to report to their jobs and instead rallied at Central Park.
-There, the crowd of protestors split up and marched to the Ninth District Provost Marshal's Office.
-There, the draft lottery would be held.
+There, the crowd of protestors split up and marched to the Ninth District Provost Marshal's Office, where the draft lottery would be held.
 On the way, the crowd cut down telegraph poles, uprooted railroad tracks, and looted stores for weapons.
 The mob burned the draft office and marched to the Republican newspaper offices to protest there, whereas some crowds marched to the Democratic newspaper offices and cheered.
 Later on in the day, draft officers received orders to suspend the draft.
 This did little to ease the crowd.
 Policemen's homes were burned, and firehouses were attacked despite the fact that many firefighters were against the draft.
 Later in the week, the rioting continued but focused more against African Americans.
 Young men who were unmarried and had no children performed the most violent attacks since they were the most likely to be drafted.
 Eventually, the rioting was put down on July 17 by military regiments returning from Gettysburg.
 The quelling of the riots through troops is proof of how much attention the draft riots received.
 Not only that, but the magnitude at which the riots broke out also indicated how much opposition there was to the war.
 The New York draft riots of 1863 occurred to oppose the war for two reasons.
 The first reason is that labor competition would be increased if the war was won, since the belief that African Americans would emigrate to the North and steal jobs from white men.
 The second reason is that the draft would ensure the loss of jobs for white men and force anti-war oriented people to fight in the very war they opposed.
 Opposition to the draft did not always occur in an organized form, however.